 Pure Titanium Grade

-Pure grade titanium materials are titanium rapid prototyping choices used in making many products.
+Pure-grade titanium materials are titanium rapid prototyping choices used in making many products.
 The “pure” means the titanium material does not contain other elements.
-Consequently, their anti-corrosion property is better than the titanium alloys.
+Consequently, their anti-corrosion property is better than titanium alloys.
 However, you have to judge them based on their oxygen content which is responsible for how strong the titanium grades are under this category.
 Titanium CNC services use four pure titanium grades.
 Below are their properties.

 · Titanium Grade 1

-The grade 1 pure titanium has the lowest oxygen level of the four grades.
+Grade 1 pure titanium has the lowest oxygen level of the four grades.
 Consequently, it is very soft (the softest of the four) and easily fabricated and machined.
 It is also ductile and is suitable for making products used in architecture, medical, and marine industries.

 · Titanium Grade 2